KIRSTEN SORIANO

 ESSAYS ON HER LIFE AND MUSIC

-Kirsten Soriano (formerly, Kirsten Broberg) was interviewed about her life and music by Voyage Dallas.
+Kirsten Soriano was interviewed about her life and music by Voyage Dallas.
 Read the article.

 Kirsten wrote the essay, Finding My Voice as a Composer and a Glimpse into the Natura cycle for the International Alliance for Women in Music Journal and was featured on the cover of their spring 2016 issue.
 Read her essay.

-“The real gem here is "Constellations," by Kirsten Broberg.
+“The real gem here is "Constellations," by Kirsten.
 This delightfully evocative partita artfully introduces icy, nebulously related clusters and after some otherworldly upper-register explorations watches the universe expand and cool down even further (Alan Young, Lucid Culture)."
 Read the full article.

 “A homage to Grisey’s 1994-6 work Vortex Temporum, Broberg uses French horn overtones—wonderfully supplied by soloist Bernhard Scully—within a twelve-string soundscape punctuated by percussion that included cow bells and glockenspiel.
 The piece builds in dynamics and shifts from tentative whole tones to an extended climactic triumph of the tonal triad (Dennis Polkow, Chicago Classical Review)."
 Read the full article.